-Humility is sometimes associated with quiet, less outgoing or passive personalities.
-But this could be very misleading.
+Humility is sometimes associated with people who have quiet, less outgoing, or passive personalities.
+This could be misleading.

 Misunderstanding humility is risky because this quality is essential to one’s relationship with God.

 - “God opposes the proud but shows favor to the humble” (I Peter 5:5).